DrBlackRat/VRC-Picture-Loader/README.md

     - *disables Auto Reload on the attached Lite Downloader though
   - Is also available as the Tablet Downloader

-4. Using Persistence with the Picture Loader URL Input
+### 4. Using Persistence with the Picture Loader URL Input
 - Allows you to save the URLs you entered using the Picture Loader URL Input.
 This allows people to for example decorate their home world with private images.
+- Is also available for the Tablet Downloader
+#### There are two modes to how this can operate:
+  1. Instance Owner Mode
+  - This is the default behavior
-  - Any URL the Instance Owner enters will be saved to their Player Object.
+  - Any URL the Instance Owner enters will be saved to their Player Object, even if they rejoin.
   - Once the Instance Owner joins, their images will start to load.
     - This only happens the first time they join.
     - It will overwrite images that other people may have loaded before they joined.

-   - Is also available as the Tablet Downloader
+  2. Network Master Mode
+  - Can be turned on by checking "Use Net Master" on the Persistence Script.
+  - Any URL the current Master enters will be saved to their Player Object.
+    - If "Allow New Master To Save" is enabled and the Master changes the new Master will now be able to Save URLs.
+    - If "Allow New Master To Save" is disabled and the Master changes no one will be able to save URLs in this instance anymore, even if the original Master rejoins.
+  - Once the first Master joins, their images will start to load.
+    - This only happens once.

+#### Which mode should I use?
+If you want the Instance Owner to always be the one who can save images you should use Instance Owner Mode.
+This mode how ever only works in Invite, Invite+, Friends and Friends+ Instances, as Group and Public instances have no owner according to Udon.
+If you instead want Persistence to always just load the images of first person who joins and wish for it to also work in Group and Public Instances you should use Network Master Mode.

 ## Which one should I use?
 This highly depends on what you want to use them for, but here are a few examples: